KDreynolds/HoTMiXer/README.md

 # HoTMiXer

 HoTMiXer is a command-line tool designed to simplify the process of starting new web projects.
-It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Gin, Node.js, and now Laravel.
+It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Gin, Express and more.

 # Features